ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Related Works

-However, most existing works are built upon CNN architectures, focusing mainly on pixel- or patch-level reconstruction, while their integration into transformer-based multimodal fusion frameworks remains unexplored.
-To this end, we propose a novel ISTA adapter that introduces interaction mechanisms between ANN-SNN transformer encoders, enabling explicit cross-modal feature mapping in the transform domain guided by sparse coding principles.
+However, most deep unfolding modules are built upon CNN architectures, focusing mainly on pixel- or patch-level reconstruction.
+Their integration into transformer-based multimodal fusion frameworks remains unexplored.
+To this end, we propose a novel ISTA adapter that introduces interaction mechanisms between ANN-SNN transformer encoders.
+This adapter enables explicit cross-modal feature mapping in the transform domain guided by sparse coding principles.